hananedupouy/LLMs-in-Finance/README.md

 I provide here a brief description of several papers discussing the application of GenAI in finance.

+## Others
-You can also find other examples of synthetic data
+You can also find other examples related to synthetic data.

 # Disclaimer
 This project is intended solely for educational and research purposes.